Gilead to help India boost remdesivir production, to give at least 450,000 vials

-Healthcare & PharmaceuticalsGilead to help India boost remdesivir production, to give at least 450,000 vials

-Gilead Sciences Inc (GILD.O) will give at least 450,000 vials of its COVID-19 drug remdesivir to India and donate active pharmaceutical ingredient to scale up its production, it said on Monday, as the country reels with surging coronavirus cases.
+(Reuters) -Gilead Sciences Inc will give at least 450,000 vials of its COVID-19 drug remdesivir to India and donate active pharmaceutical ingredient to scale up its production, it said on Monday, as the country reels with surging coronavirus cases.

 Remdesivir is approved in India for restricted emergency use for the treatment of suspected or laboratory confirmed COVID-19 in adults and children hospitalized with severe disease.